Design The Everything

 DTE has 3 principles, Practical, Intuitive, and Useful.
 Our goal is for everything we design to be used every day.

 Writing the Kickstarter page was my responsibility.
 Kickstarter’s own help pages on how to run a successful project were very informative.
 I also read the most successful Kickstarter pages and some pen and product design pages that had succeeded.
-A running theme of this project was that it was done quickly and so I did not have as much time as I would have liked to think through all the content people reading the page would like to see.
+Our goal was to complete this project quickly and so I did not have the time be a thorough in the copy as I would have liked.
 Looking back I think the page was sparse.
-I would have included more about our journey, how Spire and DTE had gotten to where it was, and where we wanted to go.
+In future projects I knew I needed more about the DTE’s journey, how Spire and DTE had gotten to where it was, and where we wanted to go.

 We came out the end of the Kickstarter with 25 backers and $1,742.
 We had some issues with variation in our 3D printed parts, but we found ways to overcome them and fulfill all our backers.
 I’m super proud of the fact that we were able to have an idea and carry it all the way through to completion.
 AJ and I both learned a lot about product design, marketing, copywriting, and how to ship.